European Green Party

-The European Green Party (EGP), also referred to as European Greens, is a transnational, European political party representing national parties from across Europe who share Green values.
+The European Green Party (EGP), also referred to as European Greens, is a European political party composed of national parties from across Europe who share Green values.

 The European Greens works closely with the Greens–European Free Alliance (Greens/EFA) parliamentary group in the European Parliament which is formed by elected Green party members along with the European Free Alliance, European Pirate Party and Volt Europa.
 The European Greens' partners include its youth wing the Federation of Young European Greens (FYEG), the Green European Foundation (GEF) and the Global Greens family.

-Green parties participate in the governments of two countries in Europe: Latvia (The Progressives) and Spain (Catalunya en Comú/Sumar).
+Green parties participate in the government of one country in Europe: Spain (Catalunya en Comú/Sumar).
 They also externally support the government in Poland (Zieloni/Civic Coalition).

 Ideology and positions

 The European Greens have committed themselves to the basic tenets of Green politics as seen across Western Europe, namely environmental responsibility, climate action, individual freedom, inclusive democracy, diversity, social justice, gender equality, global sustainable development and non-violence.

 The European Greens was the first party to form out of various national movements to become a European entity, committed to the integration of Europe.
 The party aims to amplify the views of member parties by having common policy positions, mutual election manifestos, and cohesive European election campaigns.
 The European Greens also has networks which brings Green politicians together, such as the Local Councillors Network.